griffincalme/griffincalme.github.io/README.md

 #Griffin Calme
 ## A Blog on Programming in Science and Medicine

-This is my personal blog page, forked from [Jekyll Now](https://github.com/barryclark/jekyll-now))
+This is my personal blog page, forked from [Jekyll Now](https://github.com/barryclark/jekyll-now).

+You can find it at https://github.com/griffincalme/griffincalme.github.io